Alex-Angelico/data-structures-and-algorithms/python/code_challenges/insertion_sort/BLOG.md

 # Documenting and Explaining Insertion Sort

 Insertion sort is a sorting algorithm that uses a nested for -> while loop to iterate through the elements in a list and check each one against preceding elements to compare which is larger.
 The traversal holds a given element until it is larger than the preceing element, gradually building an ascending sorted list from the front.
+The new list is then returned at the end of the function.

 ## Pseudocode
 ```